+- manual network selection mode via 3GPP access, the N5CW device selects the PLMN registered with via 3GPP access when it is included in the list of available PLMNs;

+If the list of available PLMNs does not include the PLMN registered with via 3GPP access, the N5CW device either stops the access network selection procedure, or may select a PLMN based on its own implementation.

-, the N5CW device selects a PLMN in the visited country by considering a pre-configured list of PLMNs in priority order.
-If the N5CW device has a USIM, this list shall be the Operator Controlled PLMN Selector list.
-The N5CW device selects the highest priority PLMN in the pre-configured list that is also included in the list of available PLMNs.
+- automatic network selection mode via 3GPP access, the N5CW device selects a PLMN in the visited country by considering a pre-configured list of PLMNs in priority order.
+If the N5CW device has a USIM, item these lists shall be the PLMN Selector lists and step 2.b).ii).III) of subclause 6.3.12.2 applies..

-- If the list of available PLMNs does not include a PLMN that is also included in the pre-configured list, the N5CW device either stops the access network selection procedure, or may select a PLMN based on its own implementation.
+If the list of available PLMNs does not include a PLMN that is also included in the pre-configured list, the N5CW device either stops the access network selection procedure, or may select a PLMN based on its own implementation.

 Step 3: Finally, the N5CW device selects a WLAN access network (e.g. an SSID) to connect to, as follows: